ImmutableVariable/learnityourself/docs/python/01-fundamentals/03-data-types.md

 ## Sequence Types

 Python has several sequence types for storing collections of items.
+However, we will focus on one, strings.

 ### Strings (`str`)